-Data for the North Sea German coast were only available for the island of Helgoland which is the only natural rocky substrate in the German Bight.
-The indicated changes in all three kelp species present (L. hyperborea, L. digitata and S. latissima) were based on two quantitative diving investigations in 1967/68 and 2005 enabling comparison of trends in biomass, density and depth distribution of these species along the depth gradient (Lüning 1969, 1970; Pehlke and Bartsch 2008).
+Data for the North Sea German coast were only available for the island of Helgoland, which is the only natural rocky substrate in the German Bight.
+The data indicated changes in all three kelp species present (L. hyperborea, L. digitata and S. latissima), based on two quantitative diving investigations in 1967/68 and 2005.
+This enabled a comparison of trends in biomass, density and depth distribution of these species along the depth gradient (Lüning 1969, 1970; Pehlke and Bartsch 2008).
 For the German Baltic Sea coast, quantitative diving surveys were carried out in 2003/04 comparing abundance and coverage of L. digitata and S. latissima along depth transects with historical data (Schories et al. 2005).

 UK